 1. You Need the Right Tools

-Before we start, there are some best novel writing resources that may be useful to you in writing your first fantasy novel.
+Before we start, here are some of the best novel-writing resources to help you write your first fantasy novel.

 Squibler

-It’s outlining system lets novelists store chapters, scenes, and notes safely and then conveniently drag and drop them into the right place when necessary.
+Its outline system lets novelists store chapters, scenes, and notes and drag and drop them when necessary.

 ProWritingAid

-Problems like repetition or excessive use of the same word are also highlighted by the software.
-Writers who use ProWritingAid – creators of fiction, non-fiction, and online blog content alike – report improvements in their writing style.
+The software also highlights problems like repetition or excessive use of the same word.
+Writers who use ProWritingAid – fiction, non-fiction, and online blog content creators – report improving their writing style.
 The program’s useful prompts act as a tutor to improve their wordsmithery.

 You can sign up now for a free trial.
 If it works for you, take up a plan with flexible monthly payments.